-In our opinion, Harwich's liquidity is very strong, with total government available cash at 31.8% of total-governmental-fund expenditures and 5.7x governmental debt service in fiscal 2016.
+In our opinion, Harwich's liquidity is very strong, with total government available cash at 32% of total-governmental-fund expenditures and 6.2x governmental debt service in fiscal 2017.
 In our view, the town has strong access to external liquidity if necessary.

 We believe Harwich's frequent debt issuance, including GO bonds, supports its strong access to external liquidity.
 The town does not have any liquidity risks from private-placement or direct-purchase obligations.
-In addition, we do not expect deterioration in the town's liquidity metrics over the next two fiscal years.
+In addition, we do not expect deterioration in liquidity during the next two fiscal years.
 Therefore, we expect Harwich will likely maintain very strong liquidity.